hassanhere99/Essential-Maths-for-Machine-Learning-Python/README.md

 # Essential-Maths-for-Machine-Learning-Python
 If you know Python and have little bit knowledge of Pandas, Numpy and Matplotlib Library, you can start.
-Otherwise first go through 'Basic Python for Data Science' from https://github.com/hassanhere99/Basic-Python-For-Data-Science- and then start this course.
+Otherwise first go through 'Basic Python for Data Science'  and then start this course.
 This course will clear your math concepts that are essential for Data Science.
 It includes detailed explanations and python codes in jupyter files to understand the concepts.
 The course is divided in four modules.
 1- Module one is of Equations, Graphs and Functions.
 2- Module two is of Derivatives and Optimization.